n-ando/PeriodicExecutionContext2/README.md

 ## Edit the "rtc.conf" for the RTC

-Please add the following lines.
+Please add the following lines to the rtc.conf.

 ```config:rtc.conf
 manager.modules.load_path: ./